SofthouseVxo/Education/Lectures/General/SolvingPuzzles.md

 * Never be afraid or too proud to show your code
 * Use your subconscious - take breaks!
 * When pair programming - switch it up - writer or partner!
-* When stuck, grinding isn’t always the answer.
+* When stuck, grinding isn't always the answer.
-* You can’t do or know it all at once
+* You can't do or know it all at once
 * Focus on learning instead of worrying about the internship

 <br/>